Your router has more known CVEs than a pen tester's toolkit. And it's still online. Loyal to a fault - yours and the attacker's.

 Here's how attackers exploit aging tech:

-π Default configs that never changed - Factory passwords, open ports, forgotten services.
+π Default configs - Factory passwords, open ports, forgotten services.
 Attackers don't brute-force when "admin/admin" still works.
-Breach data shows "admin" appeared 53 million times as a password.

 π Weak crypto and obsolete protocols - SHA-1, old TLS, insecure key storage.
 Legacy POS systems often store encryption keys in plain text.
 Intercepting credentials has become a math problem that attackers solved years ago.

 π§± Unpatchable by design - Hardware past its supported lifespan can't run modern updates.
 Known vulnerabilities stay open forever.
-Research shows unsupported systems are 4x more likely to be weaponized[ref].
+Unsupported systems are 4x more likely to be weaponized[ref].

 π Perfect pivot points - Compromised old hardware becomes internal infrastructure for proxying fraud traffic, manipulating transactions, or tampering with data before detection.

-Here's a stat that should keep IT and fraud teams up at night: vulnerability exploitation as a breach entry point rose another 34% in 2025, now accounting for 20% of all breaches according to Verizon's latest DBIR[ref].
-Even worse?
-Only 54% of edge device vulnerabilities were fully remediated last year - and those that were took a median of 32 days to patch.
+The numbers are uncomfortable: vulnerability exploitation now accounts for 20% of all breaches - up 34% year-on-year per Verizon's DBIR[ref].
+Only 54% of edge device vulnerabilities were fully remediated, and those took a median of 32 days to patch.
 That's a month of open doors.
+Separately, "admin" appeared 53 million times as a password in recent breach data.
+Some doors were never closed to begin with.

 π‘What to do about it?

-- Start by treating hardware age as a fraud risk indicator, not just an IT lifecycle issue.
+- Treat hardware age as a fraud risk indicator, not just an IT lifecycle issue.

 - Inventory what's actually in production, not what's on paper.